glendale-armo/codex_test2/README.md

 ## Development

+1. Install dependencies with `npm install`.
-1. Run `npm run build` to compile TypeScript.
+2. Run `npm run build` to compile TypeScript.
-2. Start a local server with `npm start`.
+3. Start a local server with `npm run dev` for hot reload or `npm start` for a one-time run.
-3. Open [http://localhost:3000](http://localhost:3000) in a browser.
+4. Open [http://localhost:3000](http://localhost:3000) in a browser.